-Choosing the right quality security door or screen can be as daunting as most large purchases.
-When you get a security door, you are within your rights to expect that it will last a long time.
 Rusty or corroded security installations not only look bad but are also compromised in strength.
-So, it’s important to pick a product and installer that will go the distance.
+So, it’s important to pick both a product with a protective layer and an installer that will go the distance.

 Here we outline how corrosion can affect your security door and how to choose, and care for, the best product for your situation.